-The COVID-19 pandemic has proven a crisis not only to individuals but also to the enterprise world.
+The COVID-19 pandemic has proven to be a crisis not only to individuals but also to the enterprise world.
 Governments in various jurisdictions have been advising business owners to consider alternative workplaces for their employees to keep them safe.
 Working from home has become inevitable for many organisations.

 The introduction of remote locations to work from means expanding your corporate network, which comes with many security challenges.
 With this in mind, how can your SMB safely overcome the adversity of COVID-19 and remain relevant?
 Let’s look at the likely problems and solutions.